Policy-Driven World Model Adaptation for Robust Offline Model-based Reinforcement Learning: Introduction and Related Works

-Our contributions are as follows: (1) We propose a novel offline MBRL algorithm (ROMBRL) that jointly optimizes the model and policy for robustness by solving a constrained maximin optimization problem.
-We further provide novel theoretical guarantees on the suboptimality gap of the resulting robust policy.
-(2) To solve this maximin problem, we model it as a Stackelberg game and introduce novel Stackelberg learning dynamics for stochastic gradient updates of the policy and model.
-To the best of our knowledge, this is the first application of the Stackelberg game framework to offline MBRL.
-(3) We develop practical implementations of the proposed learning dynamics, including the use of the Woodbury matrix identity for efficient second-order gradient computation and a gradient-mask mechanism that enables off-policy training to improve data efficiency.
-(4) ROMBRL demonstrates top performance on both the widely-used D4RL MuJoCo benchmark and a challenging Tokamak Control benchmark for nuclear fusion.
+Our contributions are: (1) We propose ROMBRL, a novel offline MBRL algorithm that jointly optimizes the model and policy for robustness via constrained maximin optimization, providing novel theoretical guarantees on the policy's suboptimality gap.
+(2) We model this problem as a Stackelberg game and introduce novel Stackelberg learning dynamics for stochastic gradient updates.
+This is the first application of the Stackelberg framework to offline MBRL.
+(3) We develop practical implementations, including using the Woodbury matrix identity for efficient second-order gradients and a gradient-mask mechanism for data-efficient off-policy training.
+(4) ROMBRL achieves state-of-the-art performance and robustness on the D4RL MuJoCo benchmark under noise and the challenging Tokamak Control benchmark.
+In clean settings, it performs on par with SOTA algorithms and outperforms RAMBO, a robust baseline.